zpatock/ResumeWebsite.github.io/README.md

+Before running the code, please run npm install
-Hello!
-Please install the two libraries react-transition-group & react-router-dom if any errors occur!
+If more erros persists, please install the two libraries react-transition-group & react-router-dom!